JacobYoung97/2750/README.md

 A1: Convert C++ "Lite" to C
 - This assignment was taking in a "C++" program and changing the code to work with a C compiler.
 - Some of the changed aspects include changing objects to structs with function pointers and then calling those new functions, creating a "constructor" that would set the function pointers, etc. This can be seen in comparing post.cc to post.c.
-1/10 (9/10 of the test cases failed when marking through auto-grading)
+- 1/10 (9/10 of the test cases failed when marking through auto-grading)

 A2:
 - This assignment was a terminal version of the overall messaging program.
 - This was the backbone of the assignment.
-It included making the initial versions of adding to streams (addauthor.c), posting to streams (post.c)
+It included making the initial versions of adding to streams (addauthor.c), posting to streams (post.c), and viewing streams (view.py).
 - It also utilized A1's conversion program to change post.cc to post.c
-9/10 (I accidentally submitted the files I was testing with (-1))
+- 9/10 (I accidentally submitted the files I was testing with (-1))

 A3:
 - This was the first assignment that interfaced the code that was written with the Internet.
 - There was also an aspect that was needed to convert markup files (the .wpml files) into the webpages themselves that would display the content
-10/10
+- 10/10 (no issues)

 A4:
-- This assignment was converting the usage of files in the previous two assignment to a database with SQL commands 8.75/10 (did not sort by user name alphabetically (-1) and did not display multiple user names (-0.25))
+- This assignment was converting the usage of files in the previous two assignment to a database with SQL commands
+- 8.75/10 (did not sort by user name alphabetically (-1) and did not display multiple user names (-0.25))

 ## Coding Languages Used:
 *********************************